thaibui/algorithms-core/README.md

 It's simply a place for algorithms to live.
 A list of algorithms in this project is provided below.

-The project also includes tests and micro benchmarks for comparisions.
+The project also includes tests and micro benchmarks for comparisons.

 ## Sorting Algorithms

 ### Mergesort

-A generic implementation of mergesort algorithm in Java to sort data in a single machine, with multiple threads (TODO) and in a distributed environment (TODO).
+A generic implementation of mergesort algorithm in Java to sort data in a single machine, with multiple threads and in a distributed environment (TODO).

+#### ParallelMergesort

+[ParallelMergesort](parallel_mergesort) is an attempt to improve the default Java's Timsort by parallelizing the sort tasks in a multi-core machine.
+Currently, the algorithm improves the default Java's sort performance by almost 2x on a Quad core CPU using 8 threads.

+[parallel_mergesort]: src/main/java/org/bui/algorithms/sort/ParallelMergesort.java

 ## Benchmarks